babab/simphplist/README.rst

 Simphplist
 ##########

-Simphplist is a mini-framework with anti-framework features or in other words a collection of losely coupled components, that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, object mapper, authentication, validation, typechecking).
+Simphplist is a mini-framework with anti-framework features.
+A collection of losely coupled components, that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, object mapper, authentication, validation, typechecking).

-It is designed to be used as a minimalistic base for writing custom (frameworks for) applications.
+You can use it as a minimalistic base for writing custom (frameworks for) applications.
 Simphplist is carefully designed to allow using it alongside any other (custom) framework.

 Features / Components
 *********************

 DB\\MysqlHandler
-  A sophisticated MySQL handler with table prefix support
+  MySQL handler with table prefix support

 DB\\Model
-  A simplistic ORM with a beautiful API

-String (static class)
+  Simplistic MySQL Object Mapper

+Request
+  Static methods for secure user input handling via REQUEST superglobal(s):
+  (GET, POST, COOKIE)

-String (static class)
+String
-  Parse and filter strings (paragraphs, (blank) lines, chars)
+  Static methods for common string manipulation / parsing tasks

+Validate
+  Clean static API for type checking and validation

 License
 *******